Bishal-T/Button-shop/README.md

 # Order Tracker

-A simple web application that lets users create and store different types of orders locally.
+A simple web application that lets users create and store different types of button orders locally.

 Users can select buttons that correspond to a price(Red = $1.23, Green = $3.75, Blue = $2.50).